yonaskolb/XcodeGen/README.md

 ```

 #### dependencies
 Species the dependencies for the target.
-This can be another target, a path to a framework, or an sdk framework (INCOMPLETE)
+This can be another target, a path to a framework (INCOMPLETE), or an sdk framework (INCOMPLETE)
 ```yaml
 targets:
   - name: MyTarget